Sven-Ve/svc-log-bundle/docs/usage.md

     # We use offset as url parameter.
 If this in use, you can choose another name
     offset_param_name:    offset

+    # Class of your own data provider to get info about sourceType and sourceID
+    data_provider: Svc\LogBundle\DataProvider\GeneralDataProvider
 ```

 ### prod